TCC-PES-2022/ImageManager/README.md

 # ImageManager

 This is responsible for managing images and compatibility files.
+Check the [Documentation](https://tcc-pes-2022.github.io/ImageManager/)

 This repository is part of project [ARIEL](https://github.com/TCC-PES-2022).